justinwaltrip/rms-ui/e2e/home/home.md

 - The collection is displayed in the home page sidebar

-## As a user, I want to see the location of a collection.
+## As a desktop user, I want to see the location of a collection.

 **Steps:**